tytydraco/yessleep/out/It_was_just_supposed_to_be_a_simple_interview.md

-Hello loves, I have another one for you tonight.
+Hi loves, I have an old one tonight.
 And I still don’t know what happened.

 To start My radio station WKCRP loves to involve our towns citizens — Making it more personal.
 Normally, I don’t do interviews, but Management wanted to punish me after I inadvertently started a union for the interns.